oliver-butterley/formalisation/site/info.md

 ## Register {#register}

-In case you are interested, [please register](https://forms.gle/ePWKBwz5y7qMXt2GA), it helps us a lot with the organization!
-(And it's fine if you change your mind later.)
+In case you are interested, [please register, sooner rather that later](https://forms.gle/ePWKBwz5y7qMXt2GA), it helps us a lot with the organization!
+(And it's fine if you change your mind.)

 ## Contact